garrandall/popular-music-data/tracks/gang-gang-jackboys-sheck-wes.md

-I see you holdin' out on my change, I'm needin' all of the loot (Ching-ching) When I'm ridin' off on my side, best believe I got the scoop (My side) I could make a hundred right now, give it all to the troops Whole squad got the juice, send a stain like a flute (Ooh) Whole squad goin' up, JACKBOYS on the loose
+I see you holdin' out on my change, I'm needin' all of the loot (Ching-ching) When I'm ridin' off on my side, best believe I got the scoop (My side) I could make a hundred right now, give it all to the troops Whole squad got the juice, send a stain like a flute (Oh) Whole squad goin' up, JACKBOYS on the loose